 Yes, but only on capability grounds, after a fair process, and with the disability question handled carefully.
-That means getting up-to-date medical evidence, consulting the employee, and genuinely considering alternatives such as adjustments or a phased return before any decision.
+That means getting up-to-date medical evidence, talking to the employee, and genuinely looking at alternatives like adjustments or a phased return before you decide anything.

 The biggest risk is the Equality Act.
-If the condition counts as a disability, dismissing without considering reasonable adjustments can become a discrimination claim, which is uncapped at tribunal.
-Assume disability law may apply until a medical opinion tells you otherwise.
+If the condition counts as a disability, dismissing without considering reasonable adjustments can become a discrimination claim, and those have no cap at tribunal.
+Assume disability law might apply until a medical opinion tells you otherwise.

 Every situation has its own details, and those details change the right answer.
 For a read on yours, take the free Employee Situation Check or book a call.